 Especially because this park has the earliest closing time to accommodate for animal care, and usually is never really open beyond 8 p.m. (and sometimes even closes as early as 6 p.m.).

-Well ThemeParkHipsters, we hope you enjoyed reading this Animal Kingdom solo traveler guide as much as we enjoyed writing it!
+Well ThemeParkHipsters, I hope you enjoyed reading this Animal Kingdom solo traveler guide as much as I enjoyed writing it!

 Do you have any other Animal Kingdom tips and tricks?
 Know of any Animal Kingdom rides for solar travelers that we forgot to mention?
 Let us know in the comments below, because solo theme park travelers get their best research done together.